service-bot/pluginbot/README.md

 #### package.json
 In order for a pluginbot plugin to be considered valid it requires a pluginbot section to be defined in the package.json.
-For a basic definition you just need to define what services your plugin consumes (if any).
+For a basic definition you just need to define where the entry point to your plugin is and the services the plugin consumes (if any)
 ```json
 {
     "name": "express-router",